marco-calautti/haxchi/README.md

 This is a branch of Haxchi which will also install coldboothax, making your Haxchi game autoboot when you turn on your Wii U.

-To trigger the coldboothax installation, an emptyfile name coldboothax.install needs to be placed in the haxchi folder, i.e.sd:/haxchi/coldboothax.install
+To trigger the coldboothax installation, an empty file named coldboothax.install needs to be placed in the haxchi folder, i.e. sd:/haxchi/coldboothax.install

 This branch already provides the file above in the Haxchi folder.